Wings (1990 video game)

 Wings is a World War I video game developed and published by Cinemaware.
 It was released for the Amiga in 1990.
 The action sequences are similar in style to those of the 1927 silent film Wings.

 An enhanced version was released for the Game Boy Advance as Wings Advance in 2002.
 A remake of the original, Wings!
 Remastered, was published in 2014 and 2015 for Windows, MacOS, Android, and iOS.

 Gameplay

-Wings has a mixture of gameplay styles including 3D dog fights, top down bombing missions, and diagonally-scrolling strafing sections.
-It is action oriented, but features the story narrative and atmospheric presentation that typified many of Cinemaware's titles.
-The game is not based on any real aircraft, but roughly based on the performance of aeroplanes of the era.
+In Wings, the player controls a World War I fighter pilot, including flying, firing the machine gun, and dropping bombs.
+The game is played from a first-person perspective, and the cockpit view shows the plane's instruments and the surrounding landscape.

+The game features many types of missions, such as escorting bombers or having dogfights with enemy planes.

+The game has a variety of planes to choose from, each with its own unique strengths and weaknesses.
+Some planes are faster but have weaker armor, while others are slower but can withstand more damage.

 Plot

+Starting in 1916 as a rookie, the main character goes through his military career until the end of the war in 1918 with the Royal Flying Corps and later the Royal Air Force.
+The individual missions are chronicled by a daily diary.
+The objectives of the missions are linked to historical events, such as the shooting down of well-known flying aces such as Manfred von Richthofen.